ARCON: Advancing Auto-Regressive Continuation for Driving Videos: Abstract

 \section{Abstract}

-Recent advances in auto-regressive large language models (LLMs) have shown their potential in generating high-quality text, inspiring researchers to apply them to image and video generation.
-This paper explores the application of LLMs to video continuation, a task essential for building world models and predicting future frames.
-In this paper, we tackle challenges including preventing degeneration in long-term frame generation and enhancing the quality of generated images.
-We design a scheme named ARCON, which involves training our model to alternately generate semantic tokens and RGB tokens, enabling the LLM to explicitly learn and predict the high-level structural information of the video.
+Recent advancements in auto-regressive large language models (LLMs) have led to their application in video generation.
+This paper explores the use of Large Vision Models (LVMs) for video continuation, a task essential for building world models and predicting future frames.
+We introduce ARCON, a scheme that alternates between generating semantic and RGB tokens, allowing the LVM to explicitly learn high-level structural video information.
 We find high consistency in the RGB images and semantic maps generated without special design.
-Moreover, we employ an optical flow-based texture stitching method to enhance the visual quality of the generated videos.
-Quantitative and qualitative experiments in autonomous driving scenarios demonstrate our model can consistently generate long videos.
+Moreover, we employ an optical flow-based texture stitching method to enhance visual quality.
+Experiments in autonomous driving scenarios show that our model can consistently generate long videos.